 Workfront's project management software is designed to centralize an operation's work.
 However, it doesn't list its pricing information, instead requesting that each business contact its salesperson for a custom quote.
 This – along with a few Workfront features that are only common at enterprise levels, such as a single sign-on ability – suggests that Workfront is designed for large companies, and that small businesses or startups should look elsewhere.

 The software service centralizes data supplied by a range of online tools into a single, easily searchable location.
 Further adding to Workfront's ease of use is one unique aspect of its infrastructure: Fusion, a tool that allows users to add third-party integrations with a simple drag-and-drop action, rather than a coding process.
 It also includes a time budgeting feature, a bar that appears in the calendar view and fills up to represent how much free time a user has on their schedule.

-- Not for small operations
+- Not good for smaller teams

 Best for businesses using Microsoft-suite